 Tammy Harris is an Assistant Professor and Clinical Coordinator, UT Health San Antonio, formerly UTHSCSA, Department of Physician Assistant Studies, School of Health Professions.

 Professor Harris holds three degrees: BS in Biology from the University of South Carolina, BS and a Master’s degree in Physician Assistant Studies from the University of Nebraska Medical Center.

-Leticia Bland is currently an Associate Professor and Admission Chair at the University of Texas Health Science Center, School of Health Professions at San Antonio in the Department of Physician Assistant Studies.
-She has been a Physician Assistant for over 15 years with experience in Family Practice, Acute Care, and Emergency Medicine.
+Leticia Bland, DHSc, MPAS, PA-C is currently an Assistant Professor and Admission Chair at the UT Health at San Antonio, School of Health Professions, in the Department of Physician Assistant Studies.
+She has been a Physician Assistant for over 18 years with experience in Family Practice, Acute Care, Emergency Medicine, and Trauma.
 While serving on active duty in the United States Air Force, she graduated from the Interservice Physician Assistant Program in 2002 and was awarded her Master’s and Bachelor’s degree in Physician Assistant Studies from the University of Nebraska.
 In 2018, she achieved a Doctorate in Health Sciences with a concentration in education from Nova Southeastern University.

 She remains dedicated to service after retirement from 27 years of military service volunteering with the PA Foundation, Texas Emergency Medical Task Force, and Texas Academy of Physician Assistants.
 She is an active member of the American Academy of PAs and the Physician Assistant Education Association to promote the profession and education of future PAs.
 She is diligently working to strengthen her areas of interest in promoting cultural competence, interprofessional and community service learning, public health, and disease prevention as well as Disaster Preparedness.
 She was recognized for her work and achievements as PA of the Year for 2018 by the BCPAS.